California Solicitation and Prostitution Laws - Penal Code 647

 WHAT MUST BE PROVEN FOR A SOLICITATION CONVICTION?

-In order to convict a person for solicitation, the government must prove the following three elements…
+To convict a person for solicitation, the government must prove the following three elements…

-Many people think that they have to “solicit” sex from what would ordinarily be considered a prostitute.
+Many people think they have to “solicit” sex from what would ordinarily be considered a prostitute.
 This isn't true, as the rules above show.

 The government defines an act of prostitution as the performance of sexual intercourse, between two persons, for compensation, monetary or otherwise.